Learning how to do your own taxes can seem daunting, even if it is pretty straightforward. You just need to know the exact steps to take!

 Don’t file your taxes with an incorrect 1099.
 Wait until the company corrects the form and issues you a new one.

-Whether it’s calling your tax pro (which I still need to do, *makes myself a note*), or filing everything yourself, you need to make an appointment to get your taxes done.
+Whether it’s calling your tax pro, or filing everything yourself, you need to make an appointment to get your taxes done.

-I like to do all of my admin tasks and errands on Fridays, when I don’t take clients calls or do business coaching sessions.
+I like to do all of my admin tasks and errands on Fridays.
 This is when I organize my mail, check my PO box at the post office, deposit checks at the bank, and file away any and all paperwork that’s accumulated throughout the week.

 Anyways, if you don’t have a set day of the week to handle admin tasks, then try to block off a Saturday morning for prepping your taxes.

 The final step in prepping your taxes is to understand your identity theft risk.
-According to LifeLock, 783 known data breaches occurred in 2014, and you don’t want your personal information to get compromised during the tax-filing season.
+You don’t want your personal information to get compromised during the tax-filing season.

 In order to file a fake tax return, a criminal only needs two pieces of information, your Social Security Number and a date-of-birth.
 That’s it!
 They don’t even need a name.